Gambas Bisque

 Lightly whip the sour cream with a mixer and mix in the finely chopped gambas and spring onions.

 Divide the bisque into deep plates and finish with quenelles of gambas tartare, some crayfish, and finely chopped spring onions.
-Drizzle some oil on top as a final touch.
+Drizzle some oil over the top as a final touch.

 Social